 A large number of children still experience significant pain in the perioperative period.
 Poor pain control remains a significant problem following hospital discharge.

-Inadequate perioperative pain control can lead to a variety of behavioural and somatic changes.
+Inadequate peri-operative pain control can lead to a variety of behavioral and somatic changes.

 - subsequent altered pain perception